-I find no consistent evidence that Seattle's law meaningfully improved ex-offenders' labor 1Formerly known as the "Job Assistance Ordinance." market outcomes across three separate research designs.
+I find no consistent evidence that Seattle's law meaningfully improved exoffenders' labor market outcomes across three separate research designs.
 These designs compare individuals and counties "treated" by the law to comparison groups less likely to be affected.
 Since the locations of the jobs to which ex-offenders apply are not observed, treatment status is necessarily measured with error.
 The three approaches use increasingly fine measures of geography to reduce this error, and I conclude by assessing the impact of potential measurement error on the estimated effects.

-The first strategy shows that the employment shares and mean earnings of ex-offenders working in King County (which contains Seattle2) closely track levels in nearby counties, as well as other urban parts of the state such as Spokane, both overall and in specific industries.
+The first strategy shows that the employment shares and mean earnings of ex-offenders working in King County (which contains Seattle) closely track levels in nearby counties as well as other urban parts of the state, such as Spokane, both overall and in specific industries.
 Logistic regression results confirm that these findings are not an artifact of differential changes in the composition of offenders across these areas and over time.
 Such changes would be a concern if BTB induced lower-skilled ex-offenders to move to the Seattle area, depressing observed employment rates.

 Second, individuals released to the Seattle area from incarceration appear no more likely to get jobs after BTB than those released elsewhere.
-These effects are precisely estimated, with impacts on employment rates of less than 1 p.p. detectable at p < 0.05.
-In some specifications, these results show significant but economically small increases in earnings of less than \$100 per quarter for the two quarters after BTB, although these may be driven by particularly low earnings realizations in Seattle in the quarter before BTB was implemented.
-Results are highly similar if only non-white offenders, whom some proponents argue stand to benefit the most from BTB, are included.
+These effects are precisely estimated, with impacts on employment rates of less than 1 percentage point detectable at p < .05.
+In some specifications, these results show significant but economically small increases in earnings of less than \$100 per quarter for the 2 quarters after BTB, although these may be driven by particularly low earnings realizations in Seattle in the quarter before BTB was implemented.
+Results are highly similar if only nonwhite offenders, whom some proponents argue stand to benefit the most from BTB, are included.
 Other localities in Washington State passed more limited BTB laws, restricting only public employers and their contractors, both before and after Seattle's law took effect.
 I show that these laws did not affect ex-offenders' labor market outcomes in this sample either.